 - Meander down King Street and take in all the architectural wonders

-- Go shopping at Arndale and pick up all the things on your shopping list
+- Go shopping at Arndale and be sure to visit the food court.

 - Gasp in wonder at the Manchester Cathedral with its stunning stained glass windows

 - Take a photograph with the buskers along the popular and busy Market Street